Document Management Software Numbering and Versioning

 There are two ways to generate document control numbers:

 In either case, the software will ensure that the control number is unique to the document.
-When used, document control numbers are mandatory.
-Control numbers must be assigned to a document when it’s added to the software and are unable to be modified later.
+When assigned to a document schema, the DCN is mandatory for every document assigned that schema.
+A DCN will be assigned to a document when it is added to the software and cannot ever be changed.

 If the document control field is auto-generated, the value is not displayed when adding the document.
 To avoid the possibility that two users might be creating a new document control number at the same time the number is only created and viewed after the document has been added to the library.